MissionalDigerati/open_bible_stories_odt_converter/README.md

 Open Bible ODT Converter
 ========================

-This PHP library is designed to take the [Open Bible Stories](http://www.openbiblestories.com/) and convert them into a nicely formatted ODT file.
-It grabs the HTML, swaps out the images for higher quality images,  creates a nicely formatted Markdown document for converting, and converts it to ODT.
+This PHP library converts a [Open Bible Stories](http://www.openbiblestories.com/) story into a [Open Office](http://www.openoffice.org/) file.
+It grabs the HTML from an Open Bible Stories web page like [The Compassionate Father](http://en.door43.org/wiki/Stories:The_Compassionate_Father#2).
+It then replaces all the images with a set of prepared images, converts the new HTML to a Markdown file, and finally converts the document to an ODT file using a given template.

 Requirements
 ------------